GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to trace my derived requirements against these ones relevant to me.***
 * What are the protocols for exchanging items on an interface?
+* What is the allocation of functions to the physical architecture?

+  ***Rationale:  In my role, I need to implement the realization of sub-function(s) by my SW subsystem.***
 * What is the necessary accuracy and resolution for processing?
 * What is the necessary performance for processing?
 * What is the necessary response time for an interface or a service?